hopsoft/hero/index.md

 end
 {% endhighlight %}

 This looks surprising similar to the requirements.
 In fact we can publish the specification directly from Hero.

 {% highlight ruby %}
-puts Hero::Formula[:gather_news].to_s
+Hero::Formula[:gather_news].print

 # => gather_news
 #      1. hacker_news